Classic Italian Biscotti

 Drizzled biscotti recipe

-How to Make Italian Classic Almond Biscotti Recipe (Cantucci)
+How To Make Italian Biscotti

 Once they’re completely cool—this is an important step!—you slice them with a serrated knife at a slight angle and bake them a second time.